'There Is Neither Jew nor Gentile' 3 Sneaky Ways Galatians 3:28 Gets Misinterpreted

 Photo Credit: ©Sparrowstock

-What Is the Context of Galatians 3?
+What Is the Context of 'There Is Neither Jew nor Gentile'?

 The New Testament world was a world of distinctions.
 In Galatians 3, Paul sees these divisions in the church and decides to address them.